conjugateprior/iqmr/README.md

-# IQMR
+# iqmr

-IQMR slides and course materials
+IQMR slides and course materials, slowly morphing into an R package.

 * `resources` contains a (free) font you may not have but will need to have installed to make the slides compile.